E-daw/Fedora-Tips/README.md

   Gamescope:

   Gamescope is a micro compositor.
-Use it if games feel like they have latency or you just want better response times.
+Use it if games feel like they have latency/stuttering issues or misbehave with scaling.
+Gamescope works best with titles that aren't supported well on proton or are just old.

   Per game in steam, place this command in your launch arguments...